 Radio users have many needs, and some of them may be very specific to your operations.
 It makes sense to choose a technology with suitable products readily available and whose suppliers adapt to your investment cycles and are committed to your needs over a long period of time.
 This ensures that your organisation gets the kind of radios they need.

 In contrast to new technologies, in a proven, competitive market, buyers can choose between several suppliers.
 They can select the supplier of radio network infrastructure to be different from the supplier of radio terminals.
 TETRA, for example, has such a market.

 5. Can the vendor deliver?

 After a long and careful research of user requirements and thorough evaluation of how the suppliers promise to meet these requirements, it comes to the final question: whom can we trust to deliver what we need?

 The supplier may have indicated that their system will meet your requirements but you may end up with less than you wanted.
 Proven references from similar projects and examples of operational use can help you decide which supplier to trust to deliver what you need.

-With its extensive range of TETRA solutions, added to its deep expertise and wide experience of PMR projects, Airbus can deliver a radio network that meets your needs.
+With its extensive range of TETRA solutions, added to its deep expertise and wide experience of mission critical communications projects, Airbus can deliver a network that meets your needs.